pydongery/blog/_posts/variant/2024-03-22-implementing-variant.md

 ## Safely accessing unions naively

 Since we cannot access a union's inactive members safely we need to track whichever member is active.
 For this purpose we need to wrap the union type in a record (a non-union class type) and use another non-static data member as tag.
-This is what's called a [tagged union](https://en.wikipedia.org/wiki/Tagged_union), sum type, discriminated union, disjoint union, choice type or simply variant.
+This is what's called a [tagged union](https://en.wikipedia.org/wiki/Tagged_union), discriminated union, choice type or simply variant.

 ```c++
 struct TaggedUnion {